lukrycyfa/crowdfund-tutorial-main/Crowd-Fund-Tutorial-with-Eth-Brownie-on-Celo.md

     - [Ganache interactive script](https://github.com/lukrycyfa/crowdfund-tutorial-project/blob/main/scripts/useFundsLocal.py).
     - [Utility script](https://github.com/lukrycyfa/crowdfund-tutorial-project/blob/main/scripts/utility.py).

-- What’s happing in our scripts is there are three created functions to make calls to related functionalities in our crowdfund contract, in each script that interacts with their respective networks and the utility script carries functions that sends data to the IPFS and collect inputs from the terminal.
+- What’s happing in these scripts is there are three created functions to make calls to related functionalities in our crowdfund contract, in each script that interacts with their respective networks and the utility script carries functions that sends data to the IPFS and collect inputs from the terminal.
 All you have to do is to call the script alongside a function e.g.

 - For donations and minting on alfajores
 ```bash